 Q: Can I apply for 13th quarter aid?

-A: Coterm applications for undergraduate aid for the 13th quarter are generally not approved.
-You should speak to financial aid about the ramifications of matriculating into a coterm if you need 13th quarter aid for undergraduate purposes.
+A: Coterm applications for additional quarters of aid are generally not approved, particularly if you have taken any units for the coterminal degree.
+You should speak to financial aid about the ramifications of matriculating into a coterm if you plan to request additional aid for undergraduate purposes.

 Q: How do I request an exception to academic policy, such as a late change in enrollment, or late change of grading basis?

-A: If the course is on the UG transcript, then students should submit a request for exception form to the Office of Academic Advising.
+A: If the course is on the UG transcript, then you should submit a request for exception form to the Office of Academic Advising.

-If the request involved two linked requests for exceptions where a course in question one is on the GR transcript and another is on the UG transcript, work with a coterm advisor in Academic Advising.
-These will be reviewed together by an ad hoc committee.
+If the request involves two linked requests for exceptions where a course in question one is on the GR transcript and another is on the UG transcript, work with a coterm advisor in Academic Advising.

 Q: Do I still need to submit a request for exception to exceed units if Axess let me enroll in more than 20?

-A: If you are in UG billing group, then you need to submit a request for exception to exceed max units, or you will have a hold placed on your record.
+A: If you are in UG billing group, then you need to submit a Request for Exception to Exceed Max Units (Coterm) eForm to exceed max units, or you will have a hold placed on your record.
+This eForm will be available starting on the first day of the quarter.
+The eForm requires an Academic Advisor's signature.
+Your Undergraduate Advising Director, UAD for Student-Athletes, or the UAD for Coterminal Advising can sign this form..

 Q: Can I have an Assistantship and take more than 10 units?

-A: Yes, but only if you have a 40% assistantship or less.
+A: Only graduate assistants with 40% assistantships or less may enroll in more than 10 units per term.
 If you have a 50% assistantship (20 hours a week) or have reached the same percentage when adding multiple assistantships together, you must limit yourself to 10 units per quarter.
 See:

 Q: Does my coterm program offer assistantships, what kind/percentage, and how do I apply?

-A: You should reach out to the student services officer/manager or program manager for clarification.
+A: You should reach out to the student services officer/manager or program manager for these details.

 Q: Can I graduate early/before the 12th quarter and remain in undergraduate housing?

-Most coterms do not choose to graduate early because they do not want to make the request and/or lose guaranteed status early.
-That said, if you have a reason to graduate early, it does not necessarily mean you will have to leave campus or move before the end of the academic year.
+A: Yes, if you are continuing to enroll on your graduate career, pending availability.
+Mid-year UG degree conferral does not necessarily mean you will have to leave campus or move before the end of the academic year.
 Make sure you speak to housing and understand that the outcome can depend on when you are asking.

 Q: Can I live on campus after my guaranteed UG housing status ends (usually at the end of the 4th year/12th quarter)?